-After compilation and detailed interrogation of all currently available data within each tenement with the XRF results, NRE was provided with valuable insight into the mineral potential of EL28331, its surrounding tenements and the region in general.
-The location of the water bores within or near NRE's Alroy Downs Prospect are depicted in Figure 9.
+After compilation and detailed interrogation of all currently available data within each tenement with the XRF results, NRE was provided with valuable insight into the mineral potential of EL28797, its surrounding tenements and the region in general.
+The location of the water bores within or near NRE's Ranken Prospect are depicted in Figure 8.

-Figure 9.
+Figure 8.
 Water Bore Location Map

 The Department kindly allowed NRE to set-up in the Darwin Core Facility where NRE's geologists undertook analysis of the water bore cuttings using a hand-held XRF device.
-There were fourteen (14) additional water bores within EL28331 but no chips were held at the Core library.